Welcome to twee.li

 Since its first casinos began cropping up in 1997, Panama is another South American country thriving in the world of gambling.
 This country is home to over 40 casinos and several bingo halls.
 The largest gambling city is Panama City, which has 28 gambling facilities.
 All casinos and other gambling venues (including horse tracks and sports betting) are overseen by the Junta de Control de Juegos to ensure quality and fairness.
 This council also regulates Panama’s online gambling.
 Acquiring a gaming license in Panama is a fairly easy feat.
 Compared with the rest of its South American counterparts, Panama’s laws towards gambling are some of the most lenient.

 Uruguay may be the second smallest country in South America, but that hasn’t stopped it from raking in millions of dollars in gambling profits.
 Uruguay is one of the more modern countries in South America, so it’s not surprising they’ve accepted gambling over the past 100 years.
 Uruguay takes a unique approach to gambling regulation.
 The system they employ is known as a “mixed system”.
 The mixed system is a way of catering to the wants of both government and private business owners.
 In this system, the government issues licenses to businesses, but does not put a cap on the amount of games that a casino operator can offer.
 In exchange for limited government interference, business owners turn over 35 to 45 percent of their profits to the state.
 Their system is proving to be a successful one.
 According to the Uruguayan Casino Control Board the gross gaming revenues for 2015 were an astonishing $212 million.
-With over 12 casinos littered throughout the small country, Uruguay is an example of one of the most successful and modern gambling makers in all of Latin America.

 Mexico’s history of gambling is convoluted at best.
 The country’s ties to the Catholic faith, messy politics, and history have kept gambling from taking hold in this country in any significant way until recently.
 Thanks to a gaming law passed in 194, gambling was illegal for several decades, but this didn’t stop gambling operators.
 Much of Mexico’s gambling scene was underground until 2004 when the Secretaria de Gobernacion decided to begin regulations on the businesses that were determined to operate despite the ban on gambling.
 Since then, Mexico has been slowly making progress.
 Today it’s one of the top ten gambling destinations in the world.
 The Texas-Mexico border has definitely benefited from the legality of gambling, and beachfront casino resorts have been cropping up in places such as Acapulco and Cancun.
 Mexico may be the “new guy” in the world of gambling, but with its prime location and beautiful vacation destinations, there’s no doubt this country will soon be raking in some serious profits.